tbongers-cat/ILIAS/docs/development/js-coding-style.md

 e.g. `HTMLElement`s is a common use-case, which has led to many unnecessary variables being initialised to work around this code-style rule.
 Therefore we allow the manipulation/reassignment of **parameter properties**.

+#### 5. Import File Extensions

+Airbnb does not allow file extensions in ES6 import statements.
+However, in the Node.js environment [file extensions are always necessary for relative specifiers](https://nodejs.org/api/esm.html#esm_import_specifiers).
+This leads to problems when e.g. building bundles with Rollup.js.
+Therefore we adjust this rule and **enforce all ES6 import specifiers to include their file extension, except for depencendies which are resolved by other tools (Node.js, Rollup.js).**

 ## Applying Code Style

 ILIAS is using [ESLint](https://eslint.org/) to automatically check and/or fix JavaScript code according to the